Ratayczak/SignalSnap-PyTorch/docs/scientific-background.md

 and identically distributed.
 In practice, a polyspectral interpretation requires:

 - real input channels;
-- equal sampling intervals and equal trace lengths;
+- equal sampling intervals and equal trace lengths among active sampled channels, with one common observation interval for mixed data;
 - stationarity;
 - a window duration long enough to resolve narrow spectral features; and
 - successive windows that are approximately independent.